sarihammad/chessmate/README.md

 # Chessmate

-A full-featured C++ chess application with a clean architecture, supporting local multiplayer, online multiplayer using WebSocket, and AI play using minimax algorithm with alpha-beta pruning.
+A full-featured C++ chess application with clean architecture, supporting local multiplayer, online multiplayer using WebSocket, and AI play using minimax algorithm with alpha-beta pruning.
 Built with SFML for the GUI and designed for maintainability, extensibility, and testability.

 ## Demo